Chapter 25. Adjusting ID ranges manually

 This IdM ID range cannot be modified after it is created.
 You can only manually adjust the Distributed Numeric Assignment (DNA) ID ranges, using the commands described in Adjusting DNA ID ranges manually.
 A DNA range matching the IdM ID range is automatically created during installation.

 If you have a single IdM server installed, it controls the whole DNA ID range.
-When you install a new replica and the replica requests its own DNA ID range, the initial ID range for the master splits and is distributed between the master and replica: the replica receives half of the remaining DNA ID range that is available on the initial master.
-The master and replica then use their respective portions of the original ID range for new user or group entries.
+When you install a new replica and the replica requests its own DNA ID range, the initial ID range for the server splits and is distributed between the server and replica: the replica receives half of the remaining DNA ID range that is available on the initial server.
+The server and replica then use their respective portions of the original ID range for new user or group entries.
 Also, if the replica is close to depleting its allocated ID range and fewer than 100 IDs remain, the replica contacts the other available servers to request a new DNA ID range.

 When you install a replica, it does not immediately receive an ID range.
 A replica receives an ID range the first time the DNA plug-in is used, for example when you first add a user.
 Until then, the replica has no ID range defined.

-If the initial master stops functioning before the replica requests a DNA ID range from it, the replica is unable to contact the master to request the ID range.
+If the initial server stops functioning before the replica requests a DNA ID range from it, the replica is unable to contact the server to request the ID range.
 Attempting to add a new user on the replica then fails.
-In such situations, you can find out what ID range is assigned to the disabled master, and assign an ID range to the replica manually.
+In such situations, you can find out what ID range is assigned to the disabled server, and assign an ID range to the replica manually.

 You can override the default behavior and set an IdM ID range manually instead of having it assigned randomly.